Hofmeister Lager: History

 In 2017, Hofmeister won the Best Lager award at the International Wine & Spirits Competition (IWSC), becoming the first lager to be given five stars at the awards.

 Production

 Since 2016, Hofmeister has been brewed by Schweiger, a German brewery located in Markt Schwaben near the Ebersberger Forest in Bavaria.

 Hofmeister uses spring water from Schweiger's well, as well as locally grown barley and hops from the Hallertau region.
 The beer is slow brewed and light golden blonde in colour, with low carbonation.
 The product is imported from Bavaria for sale in the U.K.

 Advertising

 The brand was marketed in the 1980s with the slogan "Follow the Bear" and an advertising campaign featuring a bear, George, with a shiny, yellow jacket and a pork pie hat.
-The first batch of the adverts in 1983 was the final directorial work of film director Orson Welles.